infracamp/infracamp/docs/container/index.md

 <div class="col-7" markdown="1">

 Speed up builds and deployments with intermediate-containers.
 Dockers overlay-fs will download images specified in `from:`-sections of Dockerfiles only once.
-It is common practice to install software used accross multiple services using 'intermediate-containers'.
+It is common practice to install software used across multiple services using 'intermediate-containers'.
 Kickstart flavors are publicly maintained *intermediates on steroids* for various platforms, languages and frameworks.